-As part of your on going healthcare you may be unfortunate enough to require the care of another NHS Healthcare organisation.
-To help the clinicians who care for you, where possible, they need to be being able to access your medical record.
+As part of your ongoing healthcare you may require the care of another NHS Healthcare organisation.
+To help the clinicians who care for you, where possible, they need to be able to access your medical record.
 We do share information with other NHS organisations.
-If this is something that you don't want us to do please let us know and we will record your wishes accordingly.
-The computer system we use in the surgery is calls SystmOne, which is used widely across NHS and care organisations to maintain accurate medical records about you.
+If this is something that you don't want us to do, please let us know and we will record your wishes accordingly.
+The computer system we use in the surgery is SystmOne, which is used widely across NHS and care organisations to maintain accurate medical records about you.

 These records store important and often sensitive, confidential information about your illnesses and the care you have received in the past.
 Your record may contain contributions from various health and social care organisations, especially if your needs are complex.
 These may include records from urgent care settings to the physiotherapy service you may have attended.

 Organisations can access your medical record if you give them permission.
 This is likely to benefit the care you receive.
 You may choose to decline to have your information shared in this way but this could disrupt your care.
 You may also change your mind about sharing at any time.
 Organisations using SystmOne should only access your record when they are involved in giving you care.

 We aim to ensure that your choices about how your information is shared are respected.

 We will ask you to give us your preferred mobile phone number or email address which will be recorded on your medical record.
 This means that when another organisation asks to access your record, we can send you a verification (security) code which allows you to choose whether to let that organisation access your medical record or not.

 For example, you may be working or on holiday in another part of the country and need care from a hospital, or clinic.
 Having access to your whole medical record will benefit the care they can provide you.
 It may allow for better care provision if healthcare workers can access your full medical record.

 If you already use the SystmOnline patient portal, you can select organisations to allow or prevent them from accessing your records.